In this guide

 Does fast broadband give better ping times?

 Lag is a noticeable delay between your input and the game's reaction.
-It occurs when the latency is high and can manifest in various unhelpful ways, perhaps making the game feel juddery or making it look like other players are teleporting.
+It occurs when latency is high and can manifest in various unhelpful ways, perhaps making the game feel unresponsive or making it look like other players are teleporting.
 Lag can make fast paced titles unplayable.
 That’s particularly frustrating in competitive shooters like Call of Duty, Destiny and Counter-Strike which rely on accuracy and quick reactions.

 The good news is that fast broadband does not actually have much of an impact on lag.
 Latency is largely dependant on geographical distance from a server and the number of 'hops' (the servers between you and the destination).
 In the last Ofcom home broadband performance study tests on latency did show that fibre optic services of 38Mb and faster had slightly lower average ping times compared to ADSL, but the differences are so small that nobody except pro-gamers needs to worry about it.